janrutger/TurningVM/README.md

 # TurningVM
-A Forth like virtual machine using a 4 tape Turing compatible ALU
+An virtual machine using a 4 tape Turing machine as ALU Support (only):
+- positive intergers
+- support for Array and String datatype
+- timers
+- Small instruction set < 70

 STACKS: An RPN-based Language for the VMturing Machine